Discover how HubSpot Marketing Hub can revolutionize social media marketing. Automate multi-channel postings and leverage AI to maximize engagement.

 2) Write for your audience

-Always keep in mind the reader's perspective; make them the center of attention.
+Always remember the reader's perspective; make them the center of attention.
 They don't care about you or what you do.
 They want to know how what you do will benefit them.
 Detail how their lives will improve with your product, be it attitude, goods, advice, or technical know-how.

-Write on social media with your audience in mind; most of your competitors don’t.
+Write on social media with your audience in mind; most competitors don't.

 3) Write with a purpose